amyspencerproject/pricing-component-vite/README.md

 - Using Vite!
 Trying to give up using Create React App and Vite so far has a shallow learning curve 🥳.
 - Could not use the HTML entity `&dollar;` with Vite.
 I had to switch to `&#36;` which is ASCII.
 Other HTML entities worked just fine like `&amp`; and `&times;`.
 I could not find a clear answer as to why.
 - Used React Hooks in this component
-- Not sure how to deploy this with Vite yet.
-Going to just try pushing code to Github and then deploying to Vercel.
+- Deployed by pushing code to Github and then deploying in Vercel.
+There were a lot of options with Vite.
+I like to keep my Githup repos in sync with any live url links I have out there in the universe.
+Vercel knew that I had used Vite to build this component making deployment super easy.

 ### Continued development

+- Control the toggle with both their mouse/trackpad and their keyboard

 ### Useful resources